-Fresh Off the Plane - Advice to New Missionaries
+Fresh Off the Plane - The First Days

 You’ve spent years praying, traveling, and dreaming of how God will use you to reach a specific people group.
 Now that your support is raised, you’re finally heading to the field.
 Congratulations!
 This is a busy and exciting time as you’re packing or parting with possessions; getting visas and tickets; and saying, “See you later” to family and friends.
 You likely have a general plan for your arrival and first few months.
 However, if you’re like many women, you have hundreds of questions about the details: What will language school be like?
 Which spices and cooking ingredients should I pack?
 Can I get medication?
 Will we be safe?
 How will I drive on the other side of the road?
 How will I handle grocery shopping and cooking at first?
 Where will we live?
 How will my children/spouse/pet adjust?
 How is my hair going to behave in that climate and without my tried and true products?
 From the practical to the trivial, these questions can swim in the back of our minds like alphabet soup.
 Though each experience and each culture is unique, let me attempt to give advice as someone who was fresh off the plane a few years ago.